If you've ever thought of backpacking Australia there are a number of things you'll need to know.

 Driving obviously gives you the most flexibility and there are cheap cars for sale or to hire aimed at the backpacker market.

-If you decide to hire a car and drive yourself you can check out the cost and even book your car hire here.
-Just put all the details in the form above and hit search.
+If you decide to hire a car and drive yourself you can check out the cost and availability of Car Hire here.

 And if you are going to be driving in Australia you should check out our Driving In Australia page for tips, links and everything you need to know about driving downunder.